SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Swift unifies these concepts into a single property declaration.
-A Swift property doesn't have a corresponding instance variable, and the backing store for a property is not accessed directly.
+A Swift property doesn't have a corresponding instance variable, and the backing store for a property isn't accessed directly.
 This approach avoids confusion about how the value is accessed in different contexts and simplifies the property's declaration into a single, definitive statement.
 All information about the property ---